 Yes.
 Water helps breakdown the cores left in the yard and is particularly effective on the newly exposed root system.

-Call or text The Lawn Boys today and schedule your Aeration.
+Call The Lawn Boys today and schedule your Aeration.
 Rates vary by yard.